pikawika/VUB-BCI-thesis/documentation/installation/windows.md

     # MNE is a famous Python package for visualising and working with neurophysiological data.
     # V0.23.4 was used.
     pip install mne

+    # Install Matplotlib for plotting purposes.
+    # V3.4.3 was used.
+    pip install matplotlib

+    # Install backend for matplotlib visualisations.
+    # V5.15.6 was used.
+    pip install PyQt5
     ```